leangjia/blender_docs/manual/render/layers/denoising.rst

    Higher values are smoother, but might lose detail and are slower.

    Setting the radius too high is generally not advisable.
 It increases denoising time a lot and, while the result might be smoother, it is not more accurate since there isn't any additional info coming out of the renderer.
-   Beyond a radius of ~15, the additional rendering time is probably better spent on increasing the amount of samples.
+Beyond a radius of around 15, the additional rendering time is probably better spent on increasing the amount of samples.
 Strength
    Controls how different the area around a neighbor pixel can look compared to the center pixel before it's no longer used for denoising.
    Lower values preserve more detail, but aren't as smooth.
 Feature Strength
    Controls removal of noisy and redundant image feature passes before the actual denoising.
-   This is required in some cases like DoF or Motion Blur to avoid splotchy results, but might cause fine texture/geometrical detail to be lost.
+   This is required in some cases like :abbr:`DoF (Depth of Field)` or Motion Blur to avoid splotchy results, but might cause fine texture/geometrical detail to be lost.
    Lower values preserve more detail, but aren't as smooth.
 Relative Filter